-The Group had a common equity tier 1 capital ratio of 17.1 per cent, a total tier 1 capital ratio of 18.5 per cent and a total capital ratio of 20.7 per cent as of 31 December 2022.
-The Group satisfied the capital requirements of 17.2 per cent for total capital, 15.2 per cent for total tier 1 capital and 13.7 per cent for common equity tier 1 capital by a good margin.
-The Group's target for common equity tier 1 capital adequacy for 2022 was 16.2 per cent.
-The Group's current target for common equity tier 1 capital adequacy for 2023 is 16.7 per cent.
+The Group had a Common Equity Tier 1 capital ratio of 16.8 percent, a total Tier 1 capital ratio of 18.1 percent and a total capital ratio of 20.3 percent as of 31 December 2023.
+The Group satisfied the capital requirements of 19.2 percent for total capital, 16.8 percent for Tier 1 capital and 15.0 percent for Common Equity Tier 1 capital by a good margin.
+The Group's target Common Equity Tier 1 capital adequacy for 2023 was 16.5 percent.
+The Group's internal targets for 2024 will be determined when a new Pillar 2 decision is made in early 2024.

-Capital adequacy 2016-2022
+Capital adequacy 2017-2023

-Figure: Q4 common equity tier 1 capital ratio, total tier 1 capital ratio and total capital adequacy (own funds) 2016-2022.
+Figure: Q4 Common Equity Tier 1 capital ratio, total Tier 1 capital ratio and total capital adequacy (own funds) 2017-2023.
 Authority requirements for the various types of capital adequacy were all satisfied by a comfortable margin.